-The project is exempt from needing a Water Quality Assessment (Caltrans 2019j) as there is no net new impervious surface (NNI), and the potential disturbed soil area (DSA) is less than one acre (approximately 0.83 acre total DSA)-both of which are triggers as defined in the Stormwater General Permit, Caltrans WQ 2015-0036-EXEC (NPDES Permit No. CAS000003) and the Construction General Permit, 2010-0014-DWQ (NPDES Permit No. CAS000002), respectively.
+The project is exempt from needing a Water Quality Assessment (Caltrans 2019j) as there is no net new impervious surface (NNI), and the potential disturbed soil area (DSA) is less than one acre-both of which are triggers as defined in the Stormwater General Permit, Caltrans WQ 2015-0036-EXEC (NPDES Permit No. CAS000003) and the Construction General Permit, 2010-0014-DWQ (NPDES Permit No. CAS000002), respectively.
 The following was considered as part of this determination.